davidcereal/dberger1989.github.io/_posts/07-05-2016-Bayesian-AB-Testing.markdown

 This histogram shows us the distribution of 1000 random samples taken from the Gryffindor version's beta distribution.

-This histogram is interesting, because we can clearly see that given 105 conversions out of 300, it’s still entirely possible that the true conversion rate is .30 (Slytherin’s conversion rate) or even lower, and the Gryffindor version just happened to have a lucky stretch of conversions.
-We can quantify the probability of Gryffindor’s true rate being at or worse than Slytherin’s results by counting how many of the samples drawn from Gryffindor’s beta distribution were .30 or lower:
+This histogram is interesting because we can clearly see that given 105 conversions out of 300, it’s still entirely possible that the true conversion rate is .30 (Slytherin’s conversion rate) or even lower, and the Gryffindor version just happened to have a lucky stretch of conversions.
+We can quantify the probability of Gryffindor’s true rate being equal or worse than Slytherin’s result rate by counting how many of the samples drawn from Gryffindor’s beta distribution were .30 or lower:

 ```python
 slyth_alpha = .30